isaacs/joyent-node-on-smart-example/README.md

 on a regular Solaris SmartMachine from [Joyent](http://www.joyent.com/)

-To make things a bit simpler, we're just going to create a server that does nothing but the normal "Hello World" web server.
+To make things a bit simpler, we're just going to create a server that does nothing but the normal `Hello World!` web server.

 This article's content and the code samples are also available [on Github](http://github.com/isaacs/joyent-node-on-smart-example).
 If you prefer to